 His original prints may be seen in many public collections in the United States and other countries.
 Lindquist has had more than 60 solo exhibitions and has received more than 80 awards in about 300 competitive exhibitions

 The Arkansas Arts Center, Little Rock, maintains a traveling exhibition of Lindquist prints available for loan to arts organizations, colleges, universities, libraries, schools, banks, and businesses.

 His subjects have explored diverse and creative kinds of content, including String Theories, Labyrinths, Academe, Portraits, Documents, Visions, and other themes.
 [See the prints] Various works have been described as Satire, Analytical, Metaphysical, and as "metaphors of the mind".
 His process of copper plate engraving derives from ancient techniques used by goldsmiths, armor makers, and artist-printmakers.
-Outstanding artist-printmakers who used this creative process were his teacher, Mauricio Lasansky, Gabor Peterdi, S.W.
-Hayter, Albrecht Dürer, Lucas van Leyden, Claude Mellan, William Hogarth, Rembrandt, Master of the Playing Cards, and many others.
+Outstanding artist-printmakers who used this creative process were Mauricio Lasansky (his teacher), Gabor Peterdi, S.W.
+Hayter, Albrecht Dürer, Lucas van Leyden, Claude Mellan, William Hogarth, William Blake, Rembrandt, Master of the Playing Cards, Martin Schöngauer, and many others.

 |Click signature at bottom of any page to return to Top|